quilted-tutorial/SPARC-guru/content/getting_started/index.md

 ---
 title: "Getting started"

-description: "You will find here the instructions to start the tutorial"
+description: "Start the journey to become a SPARC Guru"
 menu:
   main:
     weight: 1